Estimate Time6 min

 However, there are also risks to be aware of.
 Before buying crypto outright, consider learning the basics of crypto cybersecurity first.
 Like any digital asset, crypto is vulnerable to online theft.
 Transferring coins is also a multi-step process where even small errors could mean losing access to investments forever.
 And remember crypto is highly volatile, and that there's a possibility that the value of any cryptocurrency can drop to zero.

-2. Buying crypto-related ETFs on a brokerage platform
+2. Buying crypto ETPs or crypto-related ETFs on a brokerage platform

-With that said, ETFs don't give you ownership of actual cryptocurrencies, which means they can't be used to pay for goods and services.
+Like ETPs, ETFs don't give you ownership of actual cryptocurrencies, which means they can't be used to pay for goods and services.
 Also, because ETFs are portfolios made up of multiple investments, the upside associated with individual cryptocurrencies or associated companies can be diluted.
 If a specific coin or company appreciates in value, you may not be able to capture the same level of growth by holding an ETF.
+Note that a similar consideration applies to ETPs, which generally do not track the price of the underlying cryptocurrency on a 1:1 basis.

 Advantages and disadvantages of buying crypto-related stocks.